Shallow foundation: Slab-on-grade foundation

 Slab-on-grade or floating slab foundations are a structural engineering practice whereby the reinforced concrete slab that is to serve as the foundation for the structure is formed from formwork set into the ground.
 The concrete is then poured into the formwork, leaving no space between the ground and the structure.
 This type of construction is most often seen in warmer climates, where ground freezing and thawing is less of a concern and where there is no need for heat ducting underneath the floor.
 Frost Protected Shallow Foundations (or FPSF) which are used in areas of potential frost heave, are a form of slab-on-grade foundation.

 Remodeling or extending such a structure may be more difficult.
 Over the long term, ground settling (or subsidence) may be a problem, as a slab foundation cannot be readily jacked up to compensate; proper soil compaction prior to pour can minimize this.
 The slab can be decoupled from ground temperatures by insulation, with the concrete poured directly over insulation (for example, extruded polystyrene foam panels), or heating provisions (such as hydronic heating) can be built into the slab.

 Slab-on-grade foundations should not be used in areas with expansive clay soil.
 While elevated structural slabs actually perform better on expansive clays, it is generally accepted by the engineering community that slab-on-grade foundations offer the greatest cost-to-performance ratio for tract homes.
 Elevated structural slabs are generally only found on custom homes or homes with basements.

+Roads may be regarded as a type of shallow foundation, as they transfer loads from traffic to the underlying ground at relatively shallow depths.
+Understanding the interaction between the pavement structure and subgrade soil is therefore essential for ensuring long-term performance and stability.
+Modern foundation engineering increasingly incorporates field-based and analytical approaches to better capture soil behaviour under realistic loading conditions.
+The use of portable in-situ testing devices, such as the lightweight deflectometer (LWD), has enabled improved estimation of soil stiffness and deformation characteristics directly in the field.
+These measurements can be integrated into design frameworks to enhance the accuracy of foundation performance predictions.

 Copper piping, commonly used to carry natural gas and water, reacts with concrete over a long period, slowly degrading until the pipe fails.
 This can lead to what is commonly referred to as slab leaks.
 These occur when pipes begin to leak from within the slab.
 Signs of a slab leak range from unexplained dampened carpet spots, to drops in water pressure and wet discoloration on exterior foundation walls.
 Copper pipes must be lagged (that is, insulated) or run through a conduit or plumbed into the building above the slab.
 Electrical conduits through the slab must be water-tight, as they extend below ground level and can potentially expose wiring to groundwater.